Thanks to donors like you, the Dr. L.S. McClung Scholarship currently generates an estimated income of $9,800 annually.

 According to Gary Sojka, former chair of Biology, “Professor McClung’s administrative talents were widely recognzied, appreciated, and sought after outside Indiana University.”
 Among his many esteemed positions, McClung was Vice President of the Society of Industrial Microbiology in 1958, President of the National Association for Biology Teachers in 1965, and the Archivist for the American Society for Microbiology.
 He also conducted numerous highly acclaimed summer institutes supported by the National Science Foundation that trained high school biology teachers in microbiology.
 Because of his experience running these institutes, the NSF later asked him to serve as a consultant to Taiwan and India.
 In 1980, he was awarded an honorary membership to the American Society of Microbiologists, one of the society’s highest distinctions.

-Abigael Frederick is a first-year undergraduate student pursuing a B.S. in microbiology.
-She works in Associate Professor Dean Rowe-Magnus's microbiology lab, studying how specific gene expression in Vibrio vulnificus affects the ability for V. vulnificus to chemotax in the environment and in human tissue.
-She is interning in the microbiology department at Exelead in Indianapolis this summer.
+Abigael "Abby" Frederick is a second-year undergraduate student pursuing a B.S. in microbiology.
+She works in Associate Professor Dean Rowe-Magnus's microbiology lab as a research associate, studying how specific gene expression in Vibrio vulnificus affects the ability for V. vulnificus to chemotax in the environment and in human tissue.
+She recently published a manuscript on this research.
+In addition, Abby interned in the microbiology department at Exelead in Indianapolis in the summer of 2020.

-Outside of her research, Abigael is a member of the Hutton Honors Council Association, HFGLA (Hutton First Generation), and the Indiana University Swim Club.
+Outside of her research, Abby is a member of the Hutton Honors Council Association, HFGLA (Hutton First Generation), Sole Hope at Indiana University, and Indiana University Swim Club as the vice president of programming.
 She is interested in working in a research lab for autoimmune disorders and would eventually like to teach at the university level.

 The McClung Scholarship was established in 1987 by Cornelius "Con" F. Sterling.
 Sterling earned his B.A. in 1942.
 He was the first Indiana University undergraduate to receive a degree in bacteriology, the precursor to our current microbiology program.
 The award honors Professor L.S.
 McClung, who was chair of the Bacteriology Department when Sterling was a student.